DaluS/DaluS/README.md

 `PySkelWays` is a python library of image analysis, network extraction, hyper-graph construction and hyper-graph analysis.
 It has been created to study 2D reticulated spatial networks, and can be used on various subjects (Gorgonians, cracks patterns, leaves, dragonfly wings, cities network, jellyfishes, hyphal growth...)

-**Link to the repository :** https://github.com/DaluS/PySkelWays (_I am rewriting the core for an interfaced, updated version including extensions from Selene Jeammet, please contact me if you need more_)
+[Link to the repository](https://github.com/DaluS/PySkelWays) _I am rewriting the core for an interfaced, updated version including extensions from Selene Jeammet, please get in touch with me if you need more_

 ### Description of the PH.D., through the manuscript chapters